mantidproject/mantid/docs/source/algorithms/IndirectILLReduction-v1.rst

 These options are inherited identically from (and validated against) previous **LAMP** software, to enable smooth transition for the users.

-Energy transferred will be left, right and reduced workspaces (exception for UnmirrorOption=0) and corrupted bins due to normalisation are masked.
-All spectra of the reduced workspaces are converted to scattering angle
+Energy transferred will be left, right and reduced workspaces (exception for ``UnmirrorOption=0``) and corrupted bins due to normalisation and shift are masked.
+All spectra of the reduced workspaces are converted to scattering angle.

 Multiple File Reduction
 ~~~~~~~~~~~~~~~~~~~~~~~